 - The Scapegoat: As stated in the opening cinematic for Forsaken players, most of the Horde have a hard time trusting them due to their affiliation with the Lich King.
 This mistrust is not entirely baseless.

 - Super Not-Drowning Skills: Being already dead, Forsaken don't really need to breathe the way the living do, meaning they can go underwater for extended periods of time without any fear of drowning.

 - Token Evil Teammate:

-- Compared to the rest of the Horde, many Forsaken characters usually plays this role.
+- Compared to the rest of the Horde, many Forsaken characters usually play this role.

 - Varimathras and his subordinates were this to Forsaken, until they finally betrayed them.

 - The Undead: Most of the Forsaken are Revenant Zombies, as they retain the memories of their previous lives and are still themselves, albeit with their negative emotions in greater influence.
 Not all of the Forsaken are zombies, though, there are also Banshees and Abominations.